You are using an outdated browser. Upgrade your browser today to better experience this site.

 Why does my card need to be blocked when disputing unauthorized charges?

-If you have experienced unauthorized transactions on your account, we require that the card to be blocked to prevent additional unauthorized transactions from occurring.
+If you have experienced unauthorized transactions on your account, we require the card to be blocked to prevent additional unauthorized transactions from occurring.
 We will send you a replacement card with a new card number at no cost.

 What if extenuating circumstances prevent me from notifying you promptly of the transaction error?

-If a good reason (such as a long trip or a hospital stay) kept you from telling us, we will extend the time periods.
+If a good reason (such as a long trip or a hospital stay) kept you from telling us, we will reasonably extend the time periods.

 Am I required to try resolving my dispute with the merchant before filing a dispute with NetSpend?